-There are 11 beds that make up that formal rose garden boarded by the Rosary Portico.
-The beds represent a unique mixture of roses that range in color from bright white to brilliant red with a variety of colors in between.
+The formal rose garden, bounded by the Rosary Portico and in front of the church, includes 11 beds of flowers.
+The beds represent a unique mixture of roses, ranging in color from bright white to brilliant red with a variety of colors in between.
 Grandiflora and Hybrid Tea are two classes of roses within the beds.
 We have a large variety of cultivars that differ depending on the color or theme of each bed.

 Beds are numbered for reference from 1 to 11.
 Bed 1 is on the far right of the Main Chapel while bed 11 is behind the Portiuncula Chapel.